kkats/GO-SHIP-Easy-Ocean/README.md

 ### 3.6 Bad data
 We do not perform any quality control on top of the [WOCE flags](https://exchange-format.readthedocs.io/en/v1.2.0/quality.html) provided in the source data.

-For some obvious cases only, did we manually removed suspect data even with `flag = 2`(["acceptable measurement"](https://exchange-format.readthedocs.io/en/v1.2.0/quality.html)).
+For some obvious cases only, however, did we manually removed suspect data even with `flag = 2`(["acceptable measurement"](https://exchange-format.readthedocs.io/en/v1.2.0/quality.html)).
 They are recorded in `README.md`'s and tabulated here.
 | section | year | EXPO code | station | cast | description |